GoogleCloudPlatform/pgadapter/README.md

     default directory for Unix domain socket file names.
 When connecting to PGAdapter using psql from one of these distributions, you either need to use 'psql -h /tmp' or change the default Unix domain socket directory used by PGAdapter to '/var/run/postgresql'.

+-ddl <ddl-transaction-mode>
+  * Determines the behavior of the proxy when DDL statements are executed in transactions.
+    See DDL options for more information.

 -a
   * Use authentication when connecting.
 Currently authentication is not strictly